Jasminelal123/cross-border-donations/README.md

 ## 😎 Features

 - Beauty UI similar to the charity donation website
-- Fully responsive and mobile friendly
+- Fully responsive and mobile friendly.
 - User can add their donation wish to cart
 - User can view details of the charities
 - User can donate the amount to the charity